§ §HOBART

 Hobart SEO, done properly

 Hobart SEO is genuinely different from mainland capitals.
 Total search volume for any given Hobart commercial query is smaller — but the searches that exist carry stronger intent, and the competitive density is lower than Sydney or Melbourne.
-We ship every Hobart site with a clean .com.au domain strategy, LocalBusiness schema pinned to your actual Tasmanian address, Google Business Profile integration that synchronises hours and reviews, and structured data for the services you actually offer.
+We ship every Hobart site with a clean .com.au domain strategy, ProfessionalService and LocalBusiness schema pinned to your actual Tasmanian address, Google Business Profile integration that synchronises hours and reviews, and structured data for the services you actually offer.
 For tourism and hospitality clients we add reservation-platform schema and event structured data so Google's rich results surface bookings directly.

 The distinct play in Hobart SEO is that the audience is often searching from outside Tasmania.
 'Best Hobart restaurant', 'Tasmanian whisky distillery tour', 'Bruny Island day trip' — these are interstate and international searches with high commercial intent and low local-business competition by mainland standards.
 Building once for 'Hobart' and hoping is the most common SEO mistake in this city.
 We build content architectures that capture the visitor-intent searches as deliberately as the locals-intent ones, because in Hobart they're the searches that pay.